msnicklous/SinglePageAppPortlets/README.md

 The upper portion of the portlet contains an enty field that alllows you to enter a color value in CSS hexidecimal format, for example '#FFA' or '#CAFEBA'.
-The portlet JavaScript code uses the portlet hub API to set a public render parameter contollig the background color of items in the PH Resource Portlet and the PH Message Box Portlet.
+The portlet JavaScript code uses the portlet hub API to set a public render parameter contolling the background color of items in the PH Resource Portlet and the PH Message Box Portlet.

 The lower portion of the portlet contains a form with some controls and an entry field.
 Text entered into the entry field is sent as a message to the PH Message Box Portlet.
 The checkbox controls select the foreground color for the message text.
-The state of the controls is maintained through use of private render parameters that are set by the portelt JaaScript code.
+The state of the controls is maintained through use of private render parameters that are set by the portlet JavaScript code.

 ####The PH Resource Portlet